Guidance for general practices/sites hosting research

 It is suggested you include a poster in a prominent place in your patient waiting area(s) to highlight that your practice/site is research active.
 We have developed a poster in conjunction with CRN Eastern and the Cambridgeshire and Peterborough CCG Research Office which you can use for this purpose.
 If you would like a hard copy version please email SNCCG.RandDoffice@nhs.net.

 Screening of Notes to identify patients for research

 A number of research studies require patients’ medical records to be reviewed to identify whether patients are suitable to take part in research.
 Where appropriate transparency information is in place, it is acceptable for individuals within a patient’s care team to undertake this activity.

-Honorary research contracts do not provide a mechanism for access to confidential patient information without consent.
-Access to confidential patient information, either with patient consent or statutory support, does not require a HRC (see the guidance on Letters of Access/Honorary Research contracts).
+Honorary Research Contracts (HRC) do not provide a mechanism for access to confidential patient information without consent.
+Access to confidential patient information, either with patient consent or statutory support, does not require a HRC (see the guidance on Letters of Access/Honorary Research Contracts).